Negative pressure in shear thickening band of a dilatant fluid: Discussions

-There are some differences between the two regions in the external shear stress dependence of the pressure as shown in Fig. \ref{fig:peakp}; the maximum value of the positive pressure increases linearly with the external shear stress $S_e$, while the negative pressure does not seem to go below the Laplace pressure.
-Such linear dependence of the positive pressure has been reported also in Ref.\cite{lootens1}, and may be understood in terms of the stress propagation along force chains in the jammed granular medium.
-As for the negative pressure, it should be caused by the fluid in the interstitial space that tend to expand upon deformation of the medium due to Reynolds dilatancy.
-The fact that the negative pressure is limited by the Laplace pressure indicates that there exist the fluid-air interfaces possiblly at the surface of micro-bubles in the medium.
+{The pressure observed by the sensors is the total pressure from both the fluid and the particles, but it should be noted that the negative contribution to the pressure only comes from the fluid because the particles cannot exert tensile force on the sensors.
+This may entail to the observed differences} in the external shear stress dependence of the pressure in the regions of positive and negative pressure as shown in Fig. \ref{fig:peakp}; the pressure in the positive domains increases linearly with the external shear stress $S_e$, while the negative pressure does not seem to depend on $S_e$, {but remains} below the Laplace pressure.
+Such linear dependence of the positive pressure has been reported also in Ref.\cite{lootens1}, and {suggests that the positive pressure is dominated by the particle pressure, that propagates along force chains in the jammed granular medium.} As for the negative pressure, it should be caused by the fluid in the interstitial space that {tends} to expand upon deformation of the medium due to Reynolds dilatancy.
+In the experiment, thickening band does not reach to the fluid-air interface at the top.
+Therefore, the fact that the negative pressure is limited by the Laplace pressure indicates that there exist the fluid-air interfaces possibly at the surface of micro-bubbles in the medium.

-The shear thickening due to jamming in the negative pressure region has not been discussed, but it is natural for the granular medium with friction because the negative pressure in the interstitial fluid should increase contacts among the granular particles and the friction resists against rearrangement of the contact structure in the medium.
-It should be also noted that the shear thickening in the tensile defomation is easily observed in a simple demonstration by just pouring the starch-water mixture out of a cup, and the effect of shear thickening on drop formation in a granular suspension has been studied\cite{pan}.
+The shear thickening due to jamming in the negative pressure region has not been discussed in the literature, but it is natural for the granular medium with friction because the negative pressure in the interstitial fluid should increase contacts among the granular particles and the friction resists against rearrangement of the contact structure in the medium.
+It should be also noted that the shear thickening in the tensile deformation is easily observed in a simple demonstration by just pouring the starch-water mixture out of a cup, and the effect of shear thickening on drop formation in a granular suspension has been studied\cite{pan}.